nichia/nichia.github.io/_posts/2019-06-26-deploying_sinatra_app_to_heroku.markdown

 ---

-To deploy My-Favetools, a Sinatra app to Heroku is a simpler process than when I deployed the React/Rails app to Heroku.
+Deploying My-Favetools, a Sinatra app, to Heroku is a simpler task than deploying the React/Rails app to Heroku.

 ## Postgresql
 Heroku does not support Sqlite3 database.
 So the first order of business for me to deploy my sinatra project is to manually convert the sqlite3 database to Postgresql.